 - Add onion and garlic into the same pan as the retained fat of the ground beef and cook until onion is tender.
 Set aside.

-- In small saucepan, on medium heat, combine tomatoes, cream cheese and chicken stock.
+- In medium saucepan, on medium heat, combine tomatoes, cream cheese, ricotta and chicken stock.
 Cook until a little bubbly and cheese is completely melted.
 Remove from heat and stir in cream.
 Set aside.

 - Sprinkle on remaining cheddar and mozzarella.

-- Cover and bake for 20 minutes.
-Remove cover and bake for another 10 minutes.
+- Cover with foil and bake for 10 minutes.
+Remove foil and bake for another 15 minutes.

 - For best results, allow to cool 15 minutes before cutting.
 Cut into 15 equal pieces.
 Serve garnished with green onion and drizzled pizza or spaghetti sauce.